 The Samsung RU7100 proves itself a strong competitor for the best TV under $500, offering a great price, strong feature set and decent overall performance for both picture and sound.
 It won't blow you away with its HDR capability or advanced smart features, but the RU100 gives you all of the apps you would expect, along with smart-speaker support.
 It's also awesome for gaming, pairing that performance with automatic game mode, great response times and solid support for 4K games and content.

 For a 4K smart TV that sells for under $500, the Samsung RU7100 offers plenty of value for your dollar, but it's not our top pick.
-For the best value, we like TCL's Roku TVs, such as the TCL 55S425, which not only boasts a rich smart-TV experience and great picture and sound, but also does so for a lower price.
+For the best value, we like Roku TVs, as we saw in our TCL 4 Series Roku TV review, which not only boasts a rich smart-TV experience and great picture and sound, but also does so for a lower price.
 It's just a little more bang for your buck, but when you're on a budget, every little bit counts.